Chase Bays Brake Booster Eliminator - BMW E30 | 2002 | E21 | E28 | E34 | Porsche | VW

-The common hearsay of eliminating the booster is that the pedal is too stiff for comfortable driving on and off track.
-This is due to improper design and setup.
-The key to great pedal feel and more controlled braking is a properly sized master cylinder for your brake pedal ratio, an Adjustable Bias Valve to adjust rear brake bias, and performance brake pads for the rapid clamping force this setup creates (the compound allows for rapid bite).
+The common hearsay of eliminating the booster is that the pedal is too stiff for comfortable driving on & off track.
+This is due to improper design & setup.
+The key to great pedal feel & more controlled braking is a properly sized master cylinder for your brake pedal ratio, an Adjustable Bias Valve to adjust rear brake bias & performance brake pads for rapid clamping force this setup creates (the compound allows for rapid bite).
 Don't worry, Chase Bays has you covered.
-You can get everything you need to properly set up your vehicle in one place.
+You can get everything you need to properly set up your ride in one place.

 The BBE works great with larger calipers.
 We have plenty of experience doing so.
-Not only have we tested the kit ourselves for over 8 years, but we have also sold them to over 2,000 customers who have continued to leave outstanding reviews.
+Not only have we tested the kit ourselves for over 8 years, but we've also sold them to over 2,000 customers who leave outstanding reviews.

 Bigger Is Not Always Better

 Increasing the master cylinder bore size will make the pedal harder to push.
-If a 1” bore master cylinder were used with the OEM pedal and no brake booster, pushing the pedal would be too stiff to allow the car to brake properly.
-Braking is more raw without the brake booster.
+If a 1” bore master cylinder were used w/ OEM pedal & no brake booster, pushing the pedal would be too stiff to allow the car to brake properly.
+Braking is more raw without brake booster.
 Meaning there is less room for error on a poorly designed setup.

 The pedal ratio needs to be matched to the master cylinder output volume.
-Its what directly effects how your pedal feels and how your braking functions.
+It's what directly effects how your pedal feels & how your braking functions.
 We ask the chassis this is being installed in to create a perfect match master cylinder size for the OEM pedal ratio.
 If we haven't measured the ratio on the chassis you type in, we may ask for some measurements.

 Bigger MC = Harder pedal feel.
-More difficult to push and shorter travel.
+More difficult to push & shorter travel.

 Smaller MC = Softer pedal feel.
-Easier to push and longer travel.
+Easier to push & longer travel.

-Brake pressure output is determined by the master cylinder bore size.
-Vehicles with up to 4 outputs on the master cylinder have a pressure output that is controlled internally by the bore size.
-The increased number of outputs does not translate to more braking power.
+Brake pressure output is determined by master cylinder bore size.
+Vehicles w/ up to 4 outputs on the master cylinder have a pressure output that's controlled internally by bore size.
+The increased number of outputs doesn't translate to more braking power.
 This does have a single exit but it will not translate into any less braking pressure or performance.

-We make plug and play Brake Line Relocations including Adjustable Bias Valve for various chassis, click here to see all the kits we make.
+We make plug-n-play Brake Line Relocations including Adjustable Bias Valve for various chassis, click here to see all the kits we make.
 If we don't make a Brake Line Relocation for your chassis, we've created a solution utilizing pieces of our kit.
-Its called the Bias Valve Mounting and Routing Kit, click here for more info.
+It's called Bias Valve Mounting & Routing Kit, click here for more info.

 This product is just 1.38 lbs.
-MC and Booster weigh anywhere from 10-20 lbs.
-If you delete ABS its an additional 30+lbs.
-A popular reason for changing to this we see is to clear larger engine(s) or accessories (turbo, downpipe, intake).
-You can expect over 3” inches of space saving in all directions and a 7” inch decrease in length.
+MC & Booster weigh anywhere from 10-20 lbs.
+If you delete ABS it's an additional 30+lbs.
+A popular reason for changing to this is to clear larger engine(s) or accessories (turbo, downpipe, intake).
+You can expect over 3” of space saving in all directions & 7” decrease in length.